 Did you know that most countries have criminal laws where it is a crime, punishable by time behind bars, for defaming the character of another?

 In Turkey, for instance, a person who insults or mocks their president will be arrested for criminal defamation.
-As a matter of fact, right now there’s an international scandal brewing related to a German comedian named Jan Bohmermann being prosecuted for making fun of the Turkish president.
+As a matter of fact, there was an international scandal a while back related to a German comedian named Jan Bohmermann being prosecuted for making fun of the Turkish president.

 Defamation as a Crime in the United States and Florida

 But that’s Europe, right?
 Well, a recent Committee to Protect Journalists’ report found that in all of North and South America, only Jamaica did not have a criminal law for defamation.